The majority of 48forty retail customers have custom pallet management solutions designed to fit their needs. See how we do it.

 Each year, 48forty processes 90 million pallets for more than 2,700 customers across the United States and Canada.
 With that kind of volume, you’d expect us to offer standard pallet management solutions.
 Here’s what’s interesting.
-The majority of 48forty customers, and in particular the regional and national retail customers, have custom pallet management solutions tailored to fit their individual needs and support their businesses.
+The majority of 48forty customers, and in particular the regional and national retail customers, have custom pallet management solutions personalized to fit their individual needs and support their businesses.

-Custom pallet management solutions are table stakes for 48forty.
 That’s because we recognize there’s no such thing as a one-size-fits-all relationship in retail.
 Large discount retailers, their shoppers, merchandise mix, distribution centers and supply chains, are very different from those of a smaller specialty retailer.
 How each wants their pallets handled differs greatly as well.
 Thus custom is the name of our game.

 [The right supplier is based on your needs and how well the supplier's capabilities align.
 Get the full guide on how to select the right supplier here.]

-A major component of our custom pallet management solutions for retailers is an on-site pallet management program.
-While these solutions typically include pallet sorting and repair, they’re tailored to meet individual customer needs.
+A major component of our custom pallet management solutions for retailers is an onsite pallet management program.
+While these solutions typically include pallet sorting and repair, they’re designed to meet individual customer needs.
 For one top five national retailer, we provide a total pallet management solution; we sort used pallets to specifications, repair damaged pallets, process and ship pooled pallets, manage pallet inventories, sell excess pallets, and handle all wood debris.
 Another large retailer simply has us sort pallets and return all reusable spec pallets to them, reducing their overall pallet spend.
 The key is delivering the five things retail customers want from their custom solution:

 1) Deliver value.